harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 These release notes document changes to Harness Delegate in Harness FirstGen.

 :::
 Harness deploys changes to Harness SaaS clusters on a progressive basis.
-For this reason, the features and fixes that these release notes describe might not be immediately available in your cluster.
+This means the features and fixes that these release notes describe might not be immediately available in your cluster.

 To identify the cluster that hosts your account, open Harness FirstGen and go to **Account Settings**.
 Then click **Overview**.
 The cluster is listed in **Harness Cluster Hosting Account**.
 :::